 One of the biggest concerns parents have in relation to their children and particularly so in the case of a child with Down Syndrome is their education.
 When parents meet it is generally the main topic of conversation.
 There are a lot of myths and misinformation out there, so it is vitally important to have the correct information.
-At our recent education seminars the presenters in all cases emphasised the importance of preparing early for both their transition to primary and second level education.
+It is important to prepare early for both their transition to primary and second level education.
 As a parent/guardian you need to prepare early.

 Down Syndrome Cork provides an education service for its Cork members in addition to the service provided by Down Syndrome Ireland.
-Liam Ahern, former principal of St Aidans Community College and parent of a child with Down Syndrome coordinates the service.
-During the year DS Cork hold seminars for parents on topics such as “Preparing for entry to the Primary School System” and “Preparing for entry to Second Level”.
+Liam Ahern, former principal of St Aidans Community College and parent of a child with Down Syndrome coordinates the service in a voluntary capacity.
+Contact details can be found at the end of this page.

 As part of our service we are available for the following: